onedata/onedata-documentation/doc/administering_onedata/ssl_certificate_management.md

 ## Let’s Encrypt support

-**Oneprovider** supports obtaining web certificates automatically via Let’s Encrypt, given that subdomain delegation [tu link do sekcji subdomain delegation] is enabled.
-This option can be enabled both during deployment via GUI or in batch mode.
+Both **Oneprovider** and **Onezone** support obtaining web certificates automatically via Let’s Encrypt.
+This feature can be enabled in **Onepanel** GUI, via REST or by passing `letsEncryptEnabled` flag in Docker Compose configuring the cluster.

-Please note that **Onezone** is subject to limits imposed by Let’s Encrypt, so the automatic generation might not always be possible, in case the limits are reached.
+Please note that Let's Encrypt imposes limits on certificates generated for each domain in a period of one week, so the automatic generation might fail temporarily in some cases.
+This is especially important in **Oneproviders** using __subdomain delegation__, as the limit is global for the **Onezone**'s domain.

 > NOTE: When deploying via GUI using this feature, your web browser will need to reload the page when new certificates are installed.

+## Let's Encrypt in private networks
+When registering **Oneproviders** using the __subdomain delegation__ feature, it is possible to use Let's Encrypt client even if **Oneprovider** is deployed on host not accessible from the pulic Internet.
+In this scenario only the **Onezone** needs to work in a public domain in order to support validating its subdomains in Let's Encrypt.

 ## Docker deployment